williambuck/wiki_download_search_predict/README.md

 ## Infrastructure

-We recommend that you run a MongDB server on an t2.micro instance.
+We recommend that you run a MongDB server on a dedicated t2.micro instance.
 Feel free to run your Jupyter environment either on another instance or locally.